-- Creating lists or organizing are ways of managing your “head space.”
+- Creating lists or organizing are ways of managing your “headspace.”
 Lists help you create concrete, tangible goals in terms of managing and reducing your stressors.

 - Decreased drug, alcohol, tobacco, and caffeine use are often beneficial when managing stress.
 These substances change your body chemistry and often depress the release of important chemicals and hormones.

-- Finding ways to relax is key to managing stress.
+- Finding ways to relax is the key to managing stress.
 Whether it is walking your dog, reading a book, meditation, or a vacation, taking breaks allows you to regain a measure of control over your immediate situation.

-- Similarly, taking deep breaths helps slow down heart rate and lower blood pressure, as we often breath more quickly and shallowly when agitated.
+- Similarly, taking deep breaths helps slow down the heart rate and lower blood pressure, as we often breath more quickly and shallowly when agitated.